oddsix/drachtio/docs/architecture.md

 ```

 ## Low-level SIP control
 drachtio provides the means to send and receive individual SIP messages.
-Working at this level, messages are received using the `app[verb]` functions, and are sent using the `app.uac` function.
+Working at this level, messages are received using the `app[verb]` functions, and are sent using the `app.siprequest` function.
 An application can set the values of individual SIP headers - including custom headers -- on any SIP message that is sent.
 This offers extensive control over the SIP signaling although it does require a degree of knowledge of SIP.

 The example below shows a simple app that responds to a SIP invite request by sending a 200 OK, and later also responds to a bye with a 200 OK.
 ```js